ninchistudios/musicproduction/end-to-end-checklist.md

 * Use an ambient room reverb as a glue for tracks you want to push back in the mix, with lots of early reflections (which tell the ear how far away something is)
 * use a 2nd room reverb to bring specific tracks forward, with lots of late reflection (which tells the ear what the room sounds like)
+* cut lows and highs from the reverb to clean up mud and splash

 ##### Compression